wpkonsult/mangofp/README.md

 gettext, __, esc_html__, esc_html_e
 ```

+## Configuration for local development
+To ensures that local front end projects (mangofp-front and mangofp-settings) are served from local development servers, add into local Wordpress configuration file wp-config.php:

+	define( 'MANGO_FP_DEBUG', true );

 ## Prepare for staging
 Script **stage_backend.sh** prepares all stageables (code, language resources from translation plugin).
 Try not to use it directly.
 It should be used through **../mangofp-front/make_stage.sh**